wellywahyudi/GeoRAG/README.md

 </div>

 <br>

-✨ **If you find GeoRAG useful, please consider starring the repo!**

 > [!WARNING]
 > GeoRAG is in active development!
 As we build towards 1.0, future updates **will** contain **breaking changes**.
 We'll annotate changes and provide migration paths as the project evolves.
 Join us on this journey to build the best geospatial RAG system in Rust!